 1. New or replacement of existing facilities due to increase capacity requirements due to new building construction and conversion from alternate fuel; 2.
 Main replacement to facilitate improved maintenance of facility; and 3.
 Replacement or relocation of facilities due to municipal and state projects.

 PSE makes an effort to coordinate construction work with municipal projects in order to minimize cost and impacts to the surrounding community.
-Due to franchise agreements, PSE is required to relocate existing facilities.
+Due to franchise agreements, PSE is required to relocate existing facilities when construction projects require upgrades.